y114514-zero/Simple-system-detection-and-alerting---Linux/README.md

 ```
 Then, edit config.json as needed, modifying the threshold, log path, etc. (Default values can usually be used directly).
 Set Webhook URL:
-Run the script directly, and it will automatically detect and create an .env template:
+Run the script directly, 和 it will automatically detect and create an .env template:
 bash
 ```properties
 python monitor.py